yyu233/StudyNote/PostgreSQL/ViewvsMaterializedView.md

-Update to table will reflect on View.
+Update to table will reflect on View (select).
-Update to table will not reflect on MaterializedView.
+Update to table will not reflect on MaterializedView (select).
+Needs to refresh MaterializedView.